Dolphin Research Center: Education

-Students can earn an associate degree Occupational Associates Degree in Marine Mammal Behavior, Care and Training after completing a 36-week program.

 DRCTI also offers a Professional Animal Trainer program to provide more experience and continuing education to trainers of all animal species.

-DRC Training Institute is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) #M072566 and Licensed by the State of Florida Commission for Independent Education (CIE) #4766.

 Issues and controversy

-In 2004, the Sun-Sentinel alleged that the Dolphin Research Center failed to report the birth and death of a dolphin calf to the National Marine Fisheries Service in 2001, nor did it report the birth of a calf in 2002.

-The National Marine Fisheries Service is required to keep a record of captive marine mammal births, deaths, and transfers in the United States.

 After Hurricane Andrew struck the Florida Keys in 1992, the DRC dolphin "Annessa" escaped or was washed out of her sea pen.

 Opponents of dolphin captivity including Ric O'Barry allege that Annessa is an example of a captive-born dolphin successfully transitioning from captivity to wild life, which could be an argument for releasing such dolphins back into the wild.

 However, the DRC disputes that Annessa was able to transition to life back in the wild.

 They state that there was one credible sighting of her immediately after the storm, verified via photograph.

 Of the photograph, Mandy Rodriguez stated, "it was clear that Annessa had already lost a considerable amount of weight and was not sustaining herself in the wild.
 Unfortunately, Annessa was never seen again and there is no evidence to suggest that she survived long term."